Crisis Intervention unit (CIU)

 The Aurora Police Department has a number of officers specially training to assist and serve those with special needs or who are dealing with a crisis of some sort.
 These officers are referred to as Crisis Intervention Team (CIT) officers.

-CITE is a collaborative effort between the Aurora Police Department and Family Service Association of the Greater Elgin Area, and the Aurora University to bring together mental health professionals and law enforcement to provide on-site co-response to an individual in crisis and post crisis case management services for individuals and families.
+CIU is a collaborative effort between the Aurora Police Department and Family Service Association of the Greater Elgin Area, and the Aurora University to bring together mental health professionals and law enforcement to provide on-site co-response to an individual in crisis and post crisis case management services for individuals and families.

-CITE supports approximately 35 Crisis Intervention Team Officers currently assigned to the Patrol Division who are primary first responders to crisis when appropriate and available.
+CIU supports approximately 35 Crisis Intervention Team Officers currently assigned to the Patrol Division who are primary first responders to crisis when appropriate and available.

 - Assessment (as done in an emergency room)